CSEPaul/gosetupenv/README.md

     `echo $PATH`

 ## Bash Script
-    In the file is a goenv.sh file that can help to setup the environment as required or simply copy the commands manually for a more DIY approach.
+    In the directory is a `goenv.sh` file that can help to setup the environment as required or simply copy the commands manually for a more DIY approach.